What is Smart Money?

 Certain methods and data sources are used by data providers to group trading activities into informed and non-informed traders.
 Analysts use data reports from sources – such as the Commitment of Traders (COT) – to distinguish between non-commercial and commercial trading activities.

-Such data sources highlight the difference in the way both groups have placed themselves in the market.
-However, it should be noted that investing action alone cannot always convey the intent of the investors.
+Such data sources highlight the difference in the way both groups have positioned themselves in the market.
+However, it should be noted that investing action alone cannot convey the full intent of these investors.

 Smart Money Index

 The smart money index is used to understand the performance of smart money in the stock market relative to dumb money, which refers to the money invested by retail investors.
-Institutional investors spend the trading day evaluating the price action of the market; hence, smart money is traded at the last hour of every trading day.
+Institutional investors spend the trading day evaluating the price action of the market; hence, smart money is traded throughout every hour of every trading day.

-On the contrary, dumb money is traded at the start of the trading day since they will be reacting to the early morning news, overnight news, or economic data.
+On the contrary, dumb money is mostly traded at the start of the trading day as it reacts to the early morning news, overnight news, or economic data.

 Uses of Smart Money Index